The Fred Hollows Foundation: History

-The Foundation invests in training, advocacy, research and technology to eliminate avoidable blindness.
-By training, doctors, nurses, and health care workers, the foundation strives to empower local people to create sustainable change.
-Through advocacy efforts, the foundation works with governments, partners and local communities to achieve long term change.
-With a growing knowledge and understanding of research and technology, the foundation creates effective solutions to restore sight and end avoidable blindness.

 Programs

-The Fred Hollows Foundation works to put an end to avoidable blindness in over 25 countries.
-In order to make a difference the Fred Hollows Foundation focuses on building local eye health capacity.
-By doing so, the foundation trains eye care providers at all levels of the health system including ophthalmologists, doctors, optometrists, orthoptists, nurses, community health volunteers, equipment technicians and other hospital administrators.
+The foundation trains eye care providers.
 The foundation also supports the prevention and treatment of eye disease by screening for diseases that cause avoidable blindness, performing surgery, providing spectacles, addressing lifestyle factors that contribute to disease, and conducting other sight saving interventions.
-The foundation provides innovative technology and resources needed to upgrade and construct eye health clinics.
-Through these efforts, Fred Hollows promotes eye health at a national and global level.
+The foundation provides technology and resources needed to upgrade and construct eye health clinics.

-Overall, The foundation also works to provide a full range of eye health services including eye health promotion, screening, prevention, curative treatment and rehabilitation.

 Africa

-In Africa – The foundation focuses on comprehensive eye health systems with an emphasis on the training of medical staff, screening for poor vision and eye disease, subsidised treatment and provision of equipment and infrastructure in countries such as Eritrea, Kenya, Rwanda, Ethiopia, and Burundi.
+In Africa, the foundation focuses on comprehensive eye health systems with an emphasis on the training of medical staff, screening for poor vision and eye disease, subsidised treatment and provision of equipment and infrastructure in countries such as: Eritrea, Kenya, Rwanda, Ethiopia, and Burundi.

 South Asia, East Asia & Middle East

-The foundation works throughout South Asia, East Asia and the Middle East in countries such as Afghanistan, Myanmar, Pakistan, Bangladesh, Nepal, Palestine, Cambodia, China, Indonesia, Timor Leste, Philippines, Lao PDR, and Vietnam.
-In each of these countries the Fred Hollows Foundation strives to build comprehensive eye care systems at village, district, provincial and national levels.
+The foundation works throughout South Asia, East Asia and the Middle East in countries such as: Afghanistan, Myanmar, Pakistan, Bangladesh, Nepal, Palestine, Cambodia, China, Indonesia, Timor Leste, Philippines, Lao PDR, and Vietnam.
+In each of these countries, the Fred Hollows Foundation strives to build comprehensive eye care systems.

 Indigenous Australia

-The foundation works with partners to advocate to governments for sustained investments in services to improve eye health and close the health inequality gap between Aboriginal and Torres Strait Australians with the rest of the Australian population.
+The foundation works with partners to advocate to governments for sustained investments in services to improve eye health and also to close the health inequality gap between Aboriginal and Torres Strait Australians with the rest of the Australian population.

-The foundation's outreach can be seen in the following areas: